Provision the Data Science Virtual Machine for Linux (Ubuntu)

 - H2O: An open-source big data platform and graphical user interface

-- Keras: A high-level neural network API in Python for Theano and TensorFlow
+- Keras: A high-level neural network API in Python for TensorFlow, Microsoft Cognitive Toolkit, and Theano

 - MXNet: A flexible, efficient deep learning library with many language bindings